 …trust him, yes, but still I have him in my crosshairs.
 Because sumthin’ ain’t right.
 He doesn’t add up.
 With his endless volumes of knowledge, he has been spared something.
 A fully blooded innocent, he seems a being untainted by life.

 I will get to the bottom of this, however, because his truth makes him vulnerable.
 I am a reporter, and I am patient, and I will catch him in his words.

 But until then, I have a willing and unwary partner, and a measuring stick in my search for a more strictly observed, a more closely attentive, a more precise and wiser truth.

 LiveTime: 10.14.0X (end of same day)

-Nothing signals the end of day more surely than logging off.
-How close to real the pixel world, and who is Hal? …fathomless, I’m sure.
-But finding a home for Liz, and the exhilaration of meeting Hal, and finding a back door into There has me excited.
+Nothing signals the end of a day more surely than logging off.
+How close to real is this pixel world, and who or what is Hal? …unknowable, I’m sure.
+But finding a home for Liz, and the exhilaration of discovering this mystery, and finding a back door into truth, has me excited.
 “Lights off”, I whisper, as I slide into bed behind her and bring my lips to just below her ear.